Student StudyVisa USA Requirements

 - Preparing well for the Visa Interview and attending the visa Interview at the scheduled time and venue

 USA has a stringent Visa Policy which needs to be followed and practiced as a mandatory requirement.
 The visa fees for students willing to pursue a course in USA are USD 160.
 The applicant further needs to pay a Visa Issuance Fee, in case such a fee is applicable to the nationals of such countries, once the visa application is approved.

-How Long Does it Take to Get a Student Visa?
+How Long Does it Take to Get a Study Visa?

 New Student Visas whether F Visa or M Visa can be issued 120 days prior to the start of such a course of study.
 Though such a visa is issued, the students are not allowed to enter USA more than 30 days prior to the start date of the course.

 Student Visas for the continuing students may be issued at any time as long as the student is currently enrolled with a SEVP approved institution or school.
 Such students can enter US any time before the classes start.